Vanilla Care

 Vanilla Care Overview

-- Growth habit: Vine that can grow 40-50 feet long, perennial, hemiepiphyte (can root in soil and on other plants without soil)
+- Growth habit: Vine that can grow 40-50 feet long outdoors or 10 feet indoors, perennial, hemiepiphyte

 - Preferred climate: Humid, warm (80-90 degrees Fahrenheit)